severian5it/ResidenceGiulioCesare/README.md

 Controls have been implemented to avoid leaving the fields empty or to submit invalid mail addresses.
 Once the form has been validated, a *modal* window will appear, informing the user that the data won't be actually submitted.
-The picture in background is different on different devices, and it's scaled by media queries
+The picture in background is different on different devices, and it's scaled by media queries.

 ### Footer